How does this company make money?

 Who depends on this company?

-Municipal fire departments in served territories rely on the water distribution network for hydrant pressure; a failure in that network would remove their firefighting water supply.
-Residential customers in Pennsylvania and Kentucky depend on gas distribution for space heating and hot water, and an interruption would cut both.
-Wastewater treatment plant operators downstream of the collection system depend on properly maintained infrastructure; if maintenance degrades, those plants receive contaminated inflow.
+Municipal fire departments in the territories the company serves depend on its water distribution pipes to maintain hydrant pressure — without it, firefighting operations would fail.
+Residential heating customers in Pennsylvania and Kentucky depend on the company's natural gas distribution for space heating and hot water; an interruption would cut off both.
+Wastewater treatment plant operators downstream depend on the company maintaining its collection systems; if that maintenance degrades, those plants receive contaminated water they are not equipped to handle.

 How does this company scale?